Skip to main content

 After your summary statement is released by the SRO and you read it carefully, you can email your NCI Program Official named on your summary statement to discuss the outcome of the review meeting and your next steps/options.

-Should I submit JIT materials when I receive an NIH system-generated email?
+Should I submit Just-in-Time (JIT) materials when I receive a request from NCI?

 Does the council make a funding decision on my application?